xxsc0529/genai-toolbox/docs/en/how-to/connect_via_mcp.md

 * **AuthZ/AuthN:** There are no auth implementation in the `2024-11-05` specification.
 This includes:
   * [Authenticated Parameters](../resources/tools/_index.md#authenticated-parameters)
   * [Authorized Invocations](../resources/tools/_index.md#authorized-invocations)
-* **Toolsets**: MCP does not have the concept of toolset.
-Hence, all tools are automatically loaded when using Toolbox with MCP.
 * **Notifications:** Currently, editing Toolbox Tools requires a server restart.
 Clients should reload tools on disconnect to get the latest version.